Real estate license cost in Texas: A comprehensive breakdown

 Payment is required when you submit your license application, which is typically completed after finishing your pre-licensing education and before scheduling your state exam.

-Background Check and Fingerprinting Fee ($38.25)
+Background check and fingerprinting fee ($38.25)

 As part of the licensing process, Texas requires a fingerprint-based background check that costs about $38.
 Applicants submit fingerprints through a state-approved provider, which are then used to review criminal history records.
 This step ensures that all candidates meet the eligibility requirements set by the TREC before receiving a license.

-Miscellaneous and Optional Initial Fees (Varies)
+Miscellaneous and optional initial fees (Varies)

 Some applicants may encounter or choose to pay for additional costs depending on their situation and preparation level: